Release management strategies

 You can also connect such an instance to a parent instance representing the next environment in the release process.
 For example, a child instance for development can connect to a parent instance for quality assurance.

 A parent instance can have multiple child instances, forming a hierarchy.
 The hierarchy enables features to flow forward to the parent instance through the promote process.
-Features can flow backward to other child instances through the back promote process.
+Features can flow backward to other child instances through the back promotion process.

 A typical Environment Strategy may look like this:

-Branching Strategy
+Branching strategy

 A Branching Strategy organizes and stores different versions of code in a source control repository.